-- the comparative: pāpiya: more evil; khippiya: quicker; sukhiya: happier - the superlative alternatively is expressed with the suffixes: -ittha or -tama: pāpittha: most evil; khippissika: quickest; jettha: the oldest; settha: the best. - 30
+- -iya is used for the comparative: pāpiya-more evil; khippiya-quicker; sukhiya-happier - the superlative alternatively is expressed with the suffixes: -issika and -ittha: khippissikaquickest; pāpiṭṭha-most evil; jeṭṭha-the oldest; seṭṭha-the best.

 2. Declination of adverbs

 Adverbs derived from adjectives, pronouns or nouns are called derivative adverbs.
 Those adverbs that can not be derived and don't add any case endings are called pure adverbs.